BanjiBear/In-Memory-Virtual-File-System/README.md

 # Installation
 Make sure that java is installed on your computer.
 Type java --version in terminal.

-1. If not, please install the latest version here: https://www.oracle.com/java/technologies/downloads/ or download Intelli J IDEA
+1. If not, please install the latest version here: https://www.oracle.com/java/technologies/downloads/ or download Intelli J IDEA here: https://www.jetbrains.com/idea/download/#section=mac
 2. Open the IDEA and load the project
 3. Run and execute the source code